NanderTGA/msgroom-orm/README.md

 ### Defining commands

-Commands are defined in a very simple way;
-You simply define a property on `client.commands`.
+To define a command, define a property on `client.commands`.
 The name of the property will be the name of your command.
 This property should be a function that is called with